 How Do I Take Care of My Rosin?

 The very first time you use a cake of rosin, you may need to lightly scratch the surface to make sure it transfers to the bow.
 You can do that with a coin.
-If you want to learn about the difference between a fiddle and a violin, check out this post.

 Keep your rosin cool (don’t leave it in the sun).
 Don’t drop it, you might find yourself with little pieces of rosin.
 Keep it in a padded part of your case (NOT right next to your violin); violin cases almost always have little areas specifically for rosin.
 Don’t step on it.
 Rosin doesn’t need a whole lot more than that.